MILVLG/anetqa-code/clipbert/README.md

    `$STEP` is an integer, which tells the script to use the checkpoint (in our experiment `$STEP` is 163400)

+   If you want to use our checkpoint for testing, you can change the checkpoint path in `src/tasks/run_video_qa.py` on `line 632`

 3. View details of result:

    ```